rankoo12/hate-speech-reddit/docs/plan.md

 4. Edge Cases Handling
    4.1 New User With No History

-User-level score equals post-level score.
+User-level score equals the highest post-level score from the collected posts.

-Explanation: "No history; user score derived from post only."
+Explanation: "No additional history; user score derived from collected post(s) only."

 4.2 Suspended or Deleted User

 User pages return 404 or show restricted content.

+History is empty.

-Score derived from post only.
+Score derived from collected posts only.

 Explanation: "User profile not accessible."